davidmontoyago/k8s-ambassador-gateway-lab/README.md

 Experiments with Ambassador in k8s.

-An edge gateway can broker connections across network boundaries (and systems) while supporting cross-functional concerns like:
+An edge gateway can broker connections across network boundaries while supporting cross-functional concerns like:

 - Traffic Control
 - Auth / TLS / mTLS